-- 74.(1) The Marine Spatial Planning Unit shall be the competent authority for national marine spatial planning activities and shall exercise MSP related functions in accordance with this Part and in consultation with relevant stakeholders. - (2) The duties of MSP Unit include - (a) the preparation of the marine spatial plan policy which is to be developed in collaboration with the CZMU and Marine Spatial Planning Committee and reviewed, evaluated and updated at five-year intervals; - (b) the preparation and review of the marine spatial plan; - (c) updating the marine spatial plan periodically at 5 year intervals; - (d) undertaking public education and promotional activities to sensitize the public of any restrictions imposed by the marine spatial plan and management measures; - (e) preparing and maintaining a schedule of marine-based activities for which management measures should be implemented; - (f) preparation of annual reports that records the MSP activities and achievements of the MSP Unit: - (g) performing any other duties or functions imposed or conferred on it by this Act or the regulations; and

-(h) exercising such functions as may be necessary in the effective execution of its role as the competent authority for marine spatial planning activities.
+72.(1) The Marine Spatial Planning Unit shall be the competent authority for national marine spatial planning activities and shall exercise MSP related functions in accordance with this Part and in consultation with relevant stakeholders.

+(2) The duties of MSPU include

+- (a) the preparation of the marine spatial plan policy which is to be developed in collaboration with the CZMU and Marine Spatial Planning Committee, and reviewed, evaluated and updated at five-year intervals; - (b) the preparation and review of the marine spatial plan; - (c) updating the marine spatial plan periodically at five-year intervals; - (d) undertaking public education and promotional activities to sensitize the public of any restrictions imposed by the marine spatial plan and management measures; - (e) preparing and maintaining a schedule of marine-based activities for which management measures should be implemented; - (f) preparation of annual reports that records the MSP activities and achievements of the MSPU; - (g) performing any other duties or functions imposed or conferred on it by the Act or regulations made under the Act, or in any other instrument; and - (h) exercising such functions as may be necessary in the effective execution of its role as the competent authority for marine spatial planning activities.

-Marine Spatial Planning Steering Committee
+Marine Spatial Planning (MSP) Steering Committee

-- 75.(1) There is established a Marine Spatial Planning Steering Committee which shall provide assistance in relation to marine spatial planning activities, including to - (a) assist the MSP Unit with marine spatial planning activities; - (b) consult with MSP Unit on technical, scientific and operational matters concerning marine spatial planning; - (c) make recommendations and proposals for continued management and sustainable development of Barbados' ocean space within a marine planning framework; and - (d) perform any other functions as may be specified in writing by the Minister. - (2) The Marine Spatial Planning Steering Committee referred to in subsection (1) shall comprise persons from government departments and agencies, non-governmental organizations and private enterprises that have a direct interest in the marine environment.
+- 73. There is established a Marine Spatial Planning Steering Committee which shall provide assistance in relation to marine spatial planning activities, including to - (a) assist the MSPU with marine spatial planning activities; - (b) consult with MSPU on technical, scientific and operational matters concerning marine spatial planning; - (c) make recommendations and proposals for continued management and sustainable development of Barbados' ocean space within a marine planning framework; and - (d) perform any other functions as may be specified in writing by the Minister.